 Tooth Sensitivity from Cavities

 Cavities, also known as tooth decay, are one of the major causes of tooth sensitivity.
 When your teeth begin decaying, nerves inside the tooth and surrounding gums have the potential to become exposed and damaged, which can lead to severe sensitivity.
-To prevent cavities from forming or causing further damage, maintain a healthy oral hygiene routine consisting of daily brushing and flossing and make an appointment to have your teeth cleaned every six months.
+To prevent cavities from forming or causing further damage, maintain a healthy oral hygiene routine consisting of daily brushing and flossing and request an appointment to have your teeth cleaned every six months.

 Tooth Sensitivity from Whitening Treatments

 Who doesn’t want to enjoy a whiter smile?
 With so many whitening products on the market, it’s hard to know which to choose, and you may be tempted to buy over-the-counter whitening treatments that promise fast results at an affordable price.
 However, if you aren’t careful about which products you put on your teeth, you could experience tooth sensitivity due to the harsh chemicals used in these products.
 Professional teeth whitening treatments are the ideal way to experience a whiter smile, since they allow patients to achieve a brighter and whiter smile without dealing with the intense tooth sensitivity on the side.

 READ MORE: How to Keep Your Teeth White After a Whitening Treatment

 Another serious issue that could be causing tooth sensitivity is gum disease.
 Although gum disease is very common, it shouldn’t be taken lightly.
 Our gums protect the roots of our teeth.
 Exposure to roots due to gum disease and/or gingivitis can cause severe pain and sensitivity.
 If you think you may have gum disease, contact our office today to request an appointment.

 Tooth Sensitivity from Damaged Tooth Enamel